Lia Izenberg, Founding Executive Director of OneGoal

 Q: What is Beat The Streets about and what do you all do?TTJ: Our mission is to empower young adults with adequate resources in stimulating self-improvement through the achievement of educational and employment goals.
 BTS targets our community’s young men and young women by providing answers to fundamental questions that all, if not most of them come across when transitioning between childhood and adulthood.
 We provide those answers through our many peer s..

-An Interview With Stacey Hawver, Executive Director of Legal Society of San Mateo County
+A Veteran Nonprofit Executive, Meet Executive Director, Stacey Hawver of The Legal Aid Society of San Mateo County

 Q: What is the Legal Aid Society of San Mateo County about and what do you all do?SH: The Legal Aid Society of San Mateo County has been changing lives in our community for more than 50 years.
 Our mission is to improve access to justice for the poor, the elderly, veterans, families in crisis, immigrants: those who are most in need.